Please contact Dede Cooper at [email protected] or Diaje Hart at [email protected] for more information on how to be a Birdies for Charity partner.

 Today, Age Concern Bermuda is an independent, non-profit organization with a membership of approximately 6000 persons over the age of 50 years old.
 Our programs consist of information, advice and referral services provided through our Call Centre, financial hardship fund support for groceries, prescription drugs, food and minor home repairs for qualifying members.
 In addition, Age Concern members have access to free information seminars, discounts and concessions from local businesses including but not limited to legal assistance, successful ageing planning and home care support.

-Bermuda Cancer and Health
+Bermuda cancer and Health

 As a registered not-for-profit, Bermuda Cancer and Health Centre is engaged in providing the highest standard of cancer prevention, detection, treatment and support to all in our local community.